Barbell Clean-Grip Front Squat

-The Barbell Clean-Grip Front Squat is a front squat variation where the bar rests across the front of the shoulders in a clean-style rack position.
-The upright torso and front-loaded bar make the movement especially demanding for the thighs and core.
+Barbell Clean-Grip Front Squat is a front squat variation where the bar rests across the front of the shoulders in a clean-style rack position.
+The hands stay on the bar with the elbows lifted high, similar to the receiving position of a clean.
+This front-loaded setup emphasizes upright posture, quad strength, and strong bracing through the torso.

 Instructions